micmejia/bible-dump/AMPC/Ezekiel/Ezek 26.md

-And they shall destroy the walls of Tyre and break down her towers; I will also [^a]scrape her dust from her and make her bare like the top of a rock.
+And they shall destroy the walls of Tyre and break down her towers; I will also scrape her dust from her and make her bare like the top of a rock.